Overseas Chinese banks

-Overseas Chinese-focused banks excelled in commerce, finance, and many other industries.
-While catering to Chinese immigrants in foreign countries, these banks are not controlled by the Chinese government, nor do they have any ties with the Chinese government.
+Overseas Chinese-focused banks are banks that operate outside China that cater to Chinese immigrants in foreign countries, these banks are not controlled by the Chinese government, nor do they have any ties with the Chinese government.

-These independent banks were originally to remit money back to China but now they cater to the people of their adopted countries.
+These independent banks were originally established in immigrant communities to remit money back to China but later moved to cater to the people of their adopted countries.
 These overseas Chinese banks contributed to a large extent to the development of the countries and communities in which they were located.
 Overseas Chinese banks normally refer to Chinese banks outside China (including Hong Kong and Macau).

 Southeast Asia

-The Overseas Chinese banks are mostly situated in Southeast Asia where the local overseas Chinese population plays a significant if not dominant role in the local economy.
+In Southeast Asia, overseas Chinese banks support the local overseas Chinese population that play a significant if not dominant role in the local economy.